CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

     The **Dense Captions** feature differs from the **Caption** capability in that it provides multiple human-readable captions for an image, one describing the image's content and others, each covering the essential objects detected in the picture.
 Each detected object includes a bounding box, which defines the pixel coordinates within the image associated with the object.

-1. upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing to it on your file system .
+1. upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing it on your file system.
 Hover over one of the captions in the **Detected** attributes list and observe what happens within the image.

     ![The image and its captions are displayed.](./media/lab3-3.png)